paulojunqueira/Neural-Network-Studies/Perceptron/README.md

 y_train <- data[-var_amostras,3]
 ```

 Next, the Perceptron`s code.
 It was used a sign function as a activation function.
+The parameters are:
+x: The data
+y: Labels
+eta: The learning rate
+maxepoch: The maximum number of epochs

 ``` r
 #Perceptron